LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Conclusion

 \section{Conclusion}

 In this work, we present \ourmethod, a novel approach for colorizing single-channel 3D reconstructions.
 We identify that existing methods rely on guidance-averaging to achieve multi-view color consistency, which fails to capture the color diversity of complex 360-degree scenes, leading to monotonous results.
 Our method minimizes this averaging process.
 However, this leads to a consistency challenge, so we propose a Local-Global pipeline that partitions the scene and uses a fine-tuned multi-view diffusion model to manage both inter-subscene and intra-subscene consistency.
-Our experiments with our novel Color Diversity Index (CDI) demonstrate that \ourmethod produces 3D models that are simultaneously consistent and color-diverse, enhancing their versatility for downstream applications like VR/AR.
+Our experiments demonstrate that \ourmethod produces 3D models that are simultaneously consistent and color-diverse, enhancing their versatility for downstream applications like VR/AR.